SmithEcophysLab/biol43506350_spring2023/notes/notes_02.09.2023.md

 2. Discussion of Paik and Huq (2019)
 	- leads: Ricardo, Karsen, Elizabeth, Diamond, Jacob, Cameron
 3. Discussion of Posch et al. (2019)
-	- leads: Eva and Pawan
+	- leads: Eve and Pawan

 ## Homework
 - Read Chaves et al. (2022).
 The full citation and link can be found in the